janzgraggen/ode_solver_tool/README.md

 Welcome to our ODE-Solver Project!

-> Note: The project is part of the **MATH-458: Programming Concepts in Scientific Computing** course at EPFL (Fall semester 2024) thaught by Guillaume Anciaux.
+> Note: The project is part of the **MATH-458: Programming Concepts in Scientific Computing** course at EPFL (Fall semester 2024) taught by Guillaume Anciaux.

 Built using C++, the project is dedicated to solving systems of ordinary differential equations (ODEs) of the form
 $$\frac{dy}{dt} = f(t,y),$$ where we want to find $$\quad y(t) \in \mathbb{R}^n,$$